Container monitor

 snyk container monitor [<OPTIONS>] [<IMAGE>]

-snyk container monitor
+The snyk container monitor

 0: success, image layers and dependencies captured

-2: failure, try to re-run command
+2: failure, try to re-run the command.
+Use -d

 3: failure, no supported projects detected